-How Plastigauge® works with engine bearings:
+How Plastigauge® works with engine bearings and other surfaces:

 PLASTIGAUGE is comprised of a rod or thread of a compliant plastic material

 of accurately determined cross-section - either circular or square.

 The surfaces between which measurement is to be made are first separated,

 PLASTIGAUGE is inserted (see fig. 2) and the surfaces are returned to their

 It is recommended that surfaces be clean prior to use of PLASTIGAUGE